Ruth Ozeki, A Tale for the Time Being (Penguin 2013)

 In the second story, Ruth (a novelist who shares a first name and many biographical details with the author) lives with her partner Oliver (same name as the author’s partner) on an island on the west coast of Canada (where the author lives).
 She finds a parcel containing, it turns out, Nao’s diary – the one that is intended to become the great grandmother’s life story – and a diary and some letters written by Nao’s great uncle.

 Oliver and his friends occasionally lecture Ruth about scientific matters connected to climate change.
 Nao’s great grandmother lectures on zen themes, including a neat set of instructions on how do do zazen (zen mediation).
 Ruth ruminates a lot on time (in a garrulous way that feels very un-zen to me, but what would I know, Ruth Ozecki is a zen priest and it’s a long time since I read Allan Watts).
 There’s a crow that is in some way spiritually significant.
-At one stage an event disrupts the space-time continuum – which would have been fine in a fantasy novel, or as a Paul-Austerish bit of postmodern play in this novel, but the characters keep on trying to make sense of it in a way that seems to be claiming great spiritual significance for it, but ends up underlining its arbitrariness.
+At one stage an event disrupts the space-time continuum – which would have been fine in a fantasy novel, or as a Paul-Austerish bit of postmodern play, but the characters keep on trying to make sense of it in a way that seems to be claiming great spiritual significance for it, and ends up underlining its arbitrariness.

 What the novel does brilliantly is cast a net over the idea of a Japanese identity that can include such great contradictions: militarism, suicide cults, zen wisdom, cosplay, origami, brutality and a deep honouring of persons.
 The sections about the young men conscripted to be kamikaze pilots is gruelling and convincing.
-The descriptions of schoolgirl bullying, which I would have been inclined to dismiss as whipped up for effect, gain plausibility from their juxtaposition with the earlier generation’s bulling.
+The descriptions of schoolgirl bullying, which I would have been inclined to dismiss as whipped up for effect, gain plausibility from their juxtaposition with the earlier generation’s bullying.

 There are other pleasures, such as the irresistible image of Oliver hiding in a refrigerator delivery crate in the cellar to avoid visitors who let themselves in and wait in the kitchen for someone to come home (it’s that kind of island).
 But on the whole this a literary novel that makes me wonder why I would ever bother to read another literary novel.
 No doubt I’ll come back to ‘mainstream’ fiction in good time, but the next book I read will have to be either honest non-fiction or honest fantasy.

 Three of us had finished the book.
 No one else disliked it as much as I did.
 One guy described how he kept seeing it as a different kind of novel as he progressed, and accepted the discontinuities cheerfully.
 He had laughed out loud when the fantasy element appeared, appreciating its – my word – impertinence.
-I got some glimmering of how the book could be enjoyed by so many people.
-Sadly, I think I managed to convey fairly eloquently how it might be disliked by at least one.
+I got some glimmering of how the book could be enjoyed by many people.
+Sadly, I think I managed to convey eloquently how it might be disliked by at least one.
 Some of us found the title to be an uncomfortable mouthful, and we all agreed that the cover design is terrible.